Resources

 Insight into Bereavement by Wendy Bray & Diana Priest

-BOOK: Beautiful book to refer to when coping with grief.
+BIOGRAPHY/AUTOBIOGRAPHY: Beautiful book to refer to when coping with grief from Christian minister Bob Gass.

 Our Greatest Gift: A Meditation on Dying and Caring by Henri Nouwen